apache/sedona/docs/tutorial/sql.md

 ```

 !!!note
-	GeoSparkSQL provides more than 10 different functions to create a Geometry column, please read [GeoSparkSQL constructor API](../api/sql/GeoSparkSQL-Constructor.md).
+	SedonaSQL provides lots of functions to create a Geometry column, please read [SedonaSQL constructor API](../api/sql/GeoSparkSQL-Constructor.md).

 ## Load Shapefile and GeoJSON

 Shapefile and GeoJSON must be loaded by SpatialRDD and converted to DataFrame using Adapter.
-Please read [Load SpatialRDD](rdd/#create-a-generic-spatialrdd-behavoir-changed-in-v120) and [DataFrame <-> RDD](sql/#convert-between-dataframe-and-spatialrdd).
+Please read [Load SpatialRDD](rdd/#create-a-generic-spatialrdd) and [DataFrame <-> RDD](sql/#convert-between-dataframe-and-spatialrdd).

 ## Transform the Coordinate Reference System

-GeoSpark doesn't control the coordinate unit (degree-based or meter-based) of all geometries in a Geometry column.
-The unit of all related distances in GeoSparkSQL is same as the unit of all geometries in a Geometry column.
+Sedona doesn't control the coordinate unit (degree-based or meter-based) of all geometries in a Geometry column.
+The unit of all related distances in SedonaSQL is same as the unit of all geometries in a Geometry column.

 To convert Coordinate Reference System of the Geometry column created before, use the following code: